FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

     - All players agree to play the default of 10 games.
     - All players take 3 dice and 6 stones.
-    - Player 1 roles the highest total number with 3 dice (1+4+5=10) and may start the game.
+    - Player 1 rolls the highest total number with 3 dice (1+4+5=10) and may start the game.
 Player 1 receives an extra stone.

     First game: